VIRTUAL WALK #1

 We can only wonder what the next, the fifth, turning point will be.
 As you stroll around the town and meander along the river you might end up at the lighthouse on Griffiths Island, shown here.
 If so take the time to recline on the seat, enjoy the vista and muse over what might next change Port Fairy’s destiny?
 Image: Lesley Foster

 This completes the Town Tour.
 I hope you enjoyed this brief history tour of Port Fairy/Belfast and had a bit of fun along the way.
-An actual walking tour of the town will return when we are allowed to gather again post COVID restrictions.
-During the tour, we’ll share more amusing anecdotes about the people and places from Port Fairy’s past and have some fun re-enacting the financial disaster that beset the “King of Belfast”, William Rutledge.
+A walking tour of the town is available from the Port Fairy Visitor Information Centre, during the tour we’ll share more amusing anecdotes about the people and places from Port Fairy’s past and have some fun re-enacting the financial disaster that beset the “King of Belfast”, William Rutledge.

 It should now be pretty obvious why the town was voted the best in 2012.
 In addition to a vibrant community spirit and many dedicated working groups involving hundreds of volunteers, there are the beautiful heritage buildings and shopping strips, stunning vistas along the river and beaches and a colourful and wonderfully entertaining history.
 Port Fairy is the complete tourist package that its townsfolk are proud of and work very hard to maintain.
 We are willing and happy to share the “Port Fairy Experience” with anyone in the world … or universe!
 Happy walking and exploring Port Fairy – virtually or in person.